Chairman speech Corner

 Japan's shield method tunnel excavation technology is rated as the best in the world, as exemplified by the Anglo-French tunnel (co-produced by Kawaju and Mitsubishi).
 The technology to safely excavate tunnels can serve as evacuation centers, shelters, waterways, human routes, material supply routes, and can also be considered a ``disaster prevention technology'' as it can also be a tool for social development.
 If properly used, it can be used for disaster prevention, transportation, and safety, and I have never heard of it being destroyed by an earthquake.

 The International Highway Foundation is conducting a survey of the seismic zone on the ocean floor near the assumed sea passage of the Japan-Korea Tunnel.
-According to Masuo Oe, the foundation's director, the organization conducts ultrasonic surveys of the seafloor 1,000 meters deep at 20 km and 5 km mesh (square) points, and creates a map of the distribution of active faults (Figure 6.2).
+According to the foundation's director, the organization conducts ultrasonic surveys of the ocean floor 1,000 meters deep at 20 km and 5 km mesh (square) points, and creates a map of the distribution of active faults (Figure 6.2).
 They introduced an experimental vessel equipped with a water gun system, and spent 1 billion yen over 10 years to collect ocean floor data.

 Needless to say, having such basic design data will enable safety design of long tunnels.